By-Laws of the Calgary Junior Chess Club (CJCC)

 TOURNAMENT ENTRY FEES

-The club shall hold its annual general meeting (AGM) in May of each year (usually held at the end of the championship season).
+The club shall hold its annual general meeting (AGM) in June of each year (usually held at the end of the championship season).
 Notification of the date and location shall be given to all members at least a week before the AGM.
 At this meeting members in good standing shall be elected to fill the executive positions.
-Good-standing members who are eligible to vote must have attended the club for at least two months before this meeting.
+Members in good standing who are eligible to vote must have attended the club for at least two months before this meeting.
 Any executive vacancy occurring during the year must be filled by the appointment of the executive until the next annual general meeting.
 The quorum at the annual general meeting shall be not less than ten (10) members, not including board members.